General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 \subsection{Optimality of Index Policy}

 Now we address the main issue whether the sequence of $\{\lambda_{\boldsymbol{\omega}}\}$-priorities when the problem satisfies PCL-indexability achieves optimality.
 Since the problem satisfies PCL, the partial conservation law inequality describes a region for an infinite-dimensional linear programming problem.
 First, we give a brief introduction to the basic theory of infinite-dimensional linear programming.
 Let $X$ and $Y$ be real linear vector spaces and the corresponding positive cones are $P_{X}$ and $P_{Y}$.
 Let $X$ be partially ordered by relation $\geq$, defined by $x\geq y$ if $x-y\in P_{X}$.
 Let $X^{*}$ be the dual space of $X$.
-For any $x^{*}\in X^{*}$, $x^{*}$ is a linear functional on $X$ and the image of $x\in X$ is denoted by $\langle x,x^{*}\rangle$.
-Similarly, space $Y$ for the dual problem also derives $Y^{*}$ and $P_{Y^{*}}$.
+For any $x^{*}\in X^{*}$, $x^{*}$ is a linear functional on $X$.
+Define operator $\langle x,x^{*}\rangle$ to be the image of $x\in X$ under $x^{*}\in X^{*}$.
+Similarly, space $Y$ for the dual problem also induces $Y^{*}$ and $P_{Y^{*}}$.
 Let $A$ be a linear map from $X$ to $Y$, $y\in Y$ and $x^{*}\in X^{*}$.
 The primal linear problem is

 Let $A^{*}$ be the dual linear map from $Y^{*}$ to $X^{*}$, then the dual linear program can be written as: